 Gum Disease Baltimore, MD

-Your Dentists in Baltimore can Treat Gum Disease at Cosmetic & Advanced Dentistry
+Gum Disease Treatment at Cosmetic & Advanced Dentistry.

 Why do my gums bleed when I floss or brush my teeth?

-There are a number of reasons why gums bleed.
-In some cases, brushing teeth too hard, using a toothbrush with too firm of bristles or aggressive flossing is to blame.
+There are several reasons why gums bleed when brushing and flossing.
+Sometimes, brushing teeth too hard, using a toothbrush with too firm bristles, or aggressive flossing is to blame.
 While it is important to brush and floss daily, you should be careful not to abrade or cut the gum tissue and cause bleeding.

-If your gums bleed on a daily basis- it may be a sign of a more serious oral health concern.
+If your gums bleed daily, it may be a sign of a more serious oral health concern.
 Lazer Cosmetic & Advanced Dentistry offers gum disease treatments in Baltimore to stop bleeding gums.

 Gum disease is a serious condition that affects nearly 3 out of every 4 American adults.